megacell/boilerplate/README.md

 # boilerplate
-Boilerplate for starting new research code projects
+This serves both as boilerplate for starting new research code projects as well as a examples of good coding practices.

 Usage
 ====